kukolev/neverless/knowledge_base/gdd.md

 ## Overview

-Neverless is a offline RPG with 2D isometric graphics.
+Neverless is an offline RPG with 2D isometric graphics.

 ## Entities
 * Player - main hero of the game.
 Player is controlled by human who is playing the game